 I want to report a noise complaint

-You can report a noise complaint using our online form.
+You can report a noise complaint using our online form using the action above.

 Is it worth reporting noise nuisance?

 Yes, it can be.
 Our investigation can look at domestic and commercial premises, including licensed pubs and clubs.